Why did we enjoy our week-long trip to Azerbaijan SO much?

 The amount of money you spend in a country depends heavily on the kind of hotels you stay in, the type of restaurants you visit, and the amount of shopping you do.
 However Azerbaijan is an extremely affordable country in general.

 You can find nice luxury hotels for less than $100 per night.
-Hostels can be hit or miss, so if you’re on a budget we suggest opting for AirBnB apartments in Baku and elsewhere.
+Hostels can be hit or miss, so

 Food is incredible everywhere you go.
 You can get delicious street food for $2-$5.
 Sit down meals at nice restaurants cost approximately $15 per head.